OmarAz01/LibraryManagementApp/README.md

 # How to run
 - Download javafx-sdk-19 folder from this repo
-- Download MySQL Installer here (Download the first option): https://dev.mysql.com/downloads/installer/
-- Once it is installed run it and select the 'Custom' setup type
-- From there you want to drop down 'MySQL servers' until you find 'MySQL server 8.0.31', select it and move it over to the right
-- Do the same thing for 'MySQL Workbench' under 'Applications'
-- When both of the products are moved over to the right click next
-- Continue with the default options until you reach the 'Accounts and Roles' section, from there set the password to Root12345
+- Download MySQL and set the username to root and password to Root12345
-- Execute the setup
 - Launch MySQL Workbench and create a new schema called libraryappdb
 - Copy and paste this into the schema: